What is the Software Development Life Cycle (SDLC)?

 - Lean Management.

-- DevOps – the word ‘DevOps’ was used for the first time by Patric Debois in 2009 during an industry conference.
+The word ‘DevOps’ was used for the first time by Patric Debois in 2009 during an industry conference.
 The process consists of 8 steps: planning, development, compilation, testing, release, implementation, service, and monitoring, and includes frequent deployments carried out in an iterative manner.
 The widely promoted and increasingly popular DevOps culture means synergy between development (Dev) and operations (Ops).
 DevOps specialists follow Continuous Integration and Continuous Development practices to achieve the best possible results.
-Some of the prominent companies that use DevOps are Flickr, Netflix, Amazon and Groupon.
+Some of the prominent companies that use DevOps are Flickr, Netflix, Amazon, and Groupon.